ahs04/ahs04.github.io/_posts/2025-03-10-Art-Data-Analysis.md

 From here, we have a table that is proper and can be processed for further analysis.
 We filtered out a CSV file that had over 100000 rows that is now reduced to 70000 rows.

-Link to Documenation of Filtered Data in SQL: TBD
+Link to Documenation of Filtered Data in SQL: [here](https://github.com/ahs04/Art-Auction-Data-Analysis/blob/main/code/DataCleaning.sql)

 ## Step 4: Analyze
 For this, we will use a combination of R and SQL.
 R would be the best case for data visualization as not only can we produce visualizations pretty quickly but it is also the best for static reports.